-The OCHA estimates that as of June 2017, eleven million people in Iraq – one third of the population – are still in need of humanitarian assistance, with 3.4 million people internally displaced.
+The UN Office for the Coordination of Humanitarian Affairs estimates that as of November 11 million people in Iraq – one third of the population – were still in need of humanitarian assistance, with 3 million people still internally displaced.

-ISIL still poses an existential threat to Iraq's ethnic and religious minorities, as well as members of the majority Shia community.
-ISIL is committed to the extermination of all religious communities and minority cultures that do not conform to its strict interpretation of Islam.
+Despite losing its territory within Iraq during 2017, ISIL still poses a threat to Iraq's ethnic and religious minorities, as well as members of the majority Shia community.
+ISIL is committed to the extermination of all religious communities that do not conform to its strict interpretation of Islam.

 The Iraqi government needs ongoing international assistance to uphold its Responsibility to Protect.